Hangu District, Pakistan: History

-From 1540 to 1893 Hangu was ruled by the 2 Khans of Hangu, the Malak Khails and the Khans of Hangu, the Malak Khails were centrally located in Darsamand and Mammu.
-Nomads from Afghanistan would travel southwards during the winters however this is not possible after the 1970s due to stricter border controls.
-Hangu District was created from part of Kohat on 30 June 1996.
-Its area starts from a village named Khawaja Khizer (Jawzara), which is the boundary between Kohat and Hangu Districts.
-The last leader or the 13th Khan of Hangu was Muzaffar Khan Bangash, his descendants now live in the district of Khyber Pakhtunkhwa and Hangu. if the Hangu leadership did not conclude.
-The clan of Bangash was a vast tribe, whose descendants are scattered around in parts of Pakistan; mostly Peshawar and the district of KPK, in Afghanistan where they originated from, and in some parts of Iran and Uttar Pradesh, India.
-Some have migrated to Western countries for better educations and lives.
+From 1540 to 1893, Hangu was ruled by two prominent figures: the Malak Khails and the Khans of Hangu.
+The Malak Khails were centrally located in the Darsamand and Mammu regions.
+Historically, nomads from Afghanistan would travel southwards during the winters.
+However, this free movement was curtailed after the 1970s due to heightened border controls.

+On 30 June 1996, Hangu District was carved out from a section of the Kohat District.
+The demarcation of its territory commences from the village of Khawaja Khizer (Jawzara), a point line between the Kohat and Hangu Districts.
+The 13th and the final Khan of Hangu was Muzaffar Khan Bangash.
+Today, his descendants live in various districts of Khyber Pakhtunkhwa including Hangu.
+Bangash is a vast tribe whose descendants are scattered around different parts of Pakistan; mostly Peshawar and other districts of KPK.
+They also reside in Afghanistan, from where they had originated, and in some parts of Iran and the Uttar Pradesh State of India.
+Some have also migrated to western countries seeking better education and improved lives.

 Demographics

-At the time of the 2017 census the district had a population of 518,811, of which 249,044 were males and 269,732 females.
-Rural population was 416,309 (80.24%) while the urban population was 102,502 (19.76%).
-The literacy rate was 43.59% - the male literacy rate was 68.15% while the female literacy rate was 22.52%.
-933 people in the district were from religious minorities, mainly Christians.
-Pashto was the predominant language, spoken by 98.95% of the population.
+As of the 2023 census, Hangu district has 61,148 households and a population of 528,902.
+The district has a sex ratio of 96.91 males to 100 females and a literacy rate of 43.15%: 66.04% for males and 22.02% for females.
+152,504 (29.01% of the surveyed population) are under 10 years of age.
+85,727 (16.21%) live in urban areas.
+Pashto was the predominant language, spoken by 99.59% of the population.

+Religion

 Administrative divisions

-Hangu District is divided into two Tehsils:
+Hangu District is divided into these tehsils: